mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ---
 title: AdgConnection class
+description: The AdgConnection class controls database connection resources and allows them to be shared among DataGate objects in your program.

 ---

 The AdgConnection class controls database connection resources and allows them to be shared among DataGate objects in your program.